 Certified production process

-Our garment import process in India and neighboring Bangladesh is GRS certified ("Global Recycled Standard").
-Certification verifies the origin of recycled materials and closely monitors the flow of material from start to finish.
-With the certificate, we also ensure social and environmentally friendly conditions, as well as the use of safe chemicals.
+The clothing production process is GRS certified ("Global Recycled Standard").
+Certification ensures the origin of recycled materials and closely monitors the flow of material from start to finish.
+The certificate also ensures social and environmental conditions, as well as the safe use of chemicals.

 Globe Hope uses the yarn of the Finnish Pure Waste Textiles Oy in its clothes.
 Pure Waste Textiles has created a controlled material recycling process in India.
 The material combines cotton and polyester made from recycled bottles and other plastic waste as cutting waste from the textile industry.
 The Yarn Manufacturing Country is India, as it makes sense to process the material close to where it originated.